WenhuiHua-com/Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models/README.md

   - **flickr30k-images/**: Subfolder with the actual image files.

 Make sure to update the dataset paths in your configuration or script parameters accordingly.
 Also be careful to modify the path in retrieval_flickr.yaml.
-## Test hybird progressive token compression
+## Test hybrid progressive token compression

 To generate a caption for an image with the semantic-aware quantizaiton and MDC coding (The sparsity_percentage is control the \hat{N}):